AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 .. admonition:: Details about :ada:`'Size`

-    When applied to a type, the :ada:`Size` aspects is telling the compiler to not make record or array components of a type :ada:`T` any smaller than :ada:`X` bits.
+    When applied to a type, the :ada:`Size` aspect is telling the compiler to not make record or array components of a type :ada:`T` any smaller than :ada:`X` bits.
 Therefore, a common usage for this aspect is to just confirm
     expectations: developers specify :ada:`'Size` to tell the compiler that